bobpeulen/oci_opensearch_ad/lab_2/README.md

    ![lab_2_opensearch_4](images/opensearch_4.png)

-   Additionally, the script will remain running and will add more rows every 30 seconds to the index in OCI OpenSearch.
-Leave the terminal running while you are working on the workshop.
-Every rows is appended every 30 seconds, but the timestamp in the different rows is each time 5 minutes apart.
+   Additionally, the script will remain running and will add more rows every 5 minutes to the index in OCI OpenSearch.
+Please leave the script running.

 You may now **proceed to the next lab.**